Solar Powered Radio

 Science Fair Project Idea/ Objective:

 This is a simple idea that can be added to your science fair project to help demonstrate applications of solar energy.
-You can also use this solar powered radio as an additional demonstration and test for the science fair topics on Amount of Light that Hits a Solar Panel, Angle of Light that Hits a Solar Panel, Wavelength of Light that Hits a Solar Panel and Concentration of Light on a Solar Panel.
+You can also use this solar powered radio as an additional demonstration and test in conjunction with many other science fair topics.

 You will need to match the amount of power delivered by your solar panel to the amount of power required by the radio.
 In the above picture we used a solar panel that was rated for 4.5 volts and 100 mAmps and a radio that used 4 AA batteries at 1.5 volts each and rated for 6 DC volts.
 We tried 2 different makes of radio rated at 6 DC volts and both worked well.
 You can find these types of radios for less than $10 in chain pharmacy's and discount stores.
 You might have to get one and just try it with a closley matched solar panel.